 Yes, college is expensive.
 When I went to a small private Catholic college (Merrimack College in No. Andover, MA) in the mid-1980s, it was around $9,000 a year and my parents, bless their hearts, did not complain until it went up to the $10,000 mark.
-I have a hard time imagining paying, for example, $63,000 a year!
+I have a hard time imagining paying, for example, $75,000 a year!
 The good news: some colleges are more generous than others in grants rather than loans.
 Most of the time you will need a strong GPA to qualify.
 Try not to get too much into debt going to college!
-Take a look at a college's profile on http://www.collegeboard.org/ ("paying" on the left) to see what percent of their financial aid package is loans as you'd prefer this percentage to be lower than the one for grants/scholarships which you do not have to repay.
+Take a look at a college's profile on http://www.collegeboard.org/ ("costs" tab) to see what percent of their financial aid package is loans as you'd prefer this percentage to be lower than the one for grants/scholarships which you do not have to repay.
 You also want to see if they will "meet" a high percentage of your financial need.
-Take a look at this same page for the average financial aid package, and how much is a loan.
+Take a look at the same page for the average financial aid package, and how much is a loan.
 Also check out the "average indebtedness at graduation" in other words how much money will you owe after you graduate?
 You may be surprised.

 Some parents say "I'll never qualify for financial aid."
 You don't know until you apply.
 See if the formula shows your family as needy or not.
 The EFC at the end of the process is the number you are looking for.
 Also, each college has a Net Price Calculator on their financial aid page.
 Parents can input their income and assets and find out how much that college may cost.

 "There is a school with a mission for every student.
 If you are a conservative student, you can find a list by Young America's Foundation that says Hillsdale College in Michigan is a Top 10 school for you.
 If you are a lefty activist, Mother Jones says you might want to consider California's community colleges, Howard University, or James Madison.
 If you are looking for the best value, Kiplinger's says SUNY-Binghamton and SUNY-Geneseo are right up there with the University of North Carolina and the University of Florida.
-If you want a college in Massachusetts that focuses on building "character," the John Templeton Foundation cites Bentley, Brandeis, Holy Cross, Eastern Nazarene, Gordon, Hampshire, Mount Holyoke, Newbury, Stonehill, Tufts, Wellesley, and Worcester Polytechnic." (source: Boston Globe, "Degrees of Individuality" 5/16/07)
+If you want a college in Massachusetts that focuses on building "character," the John Templeton Foundation cites Bentley, Brandeis, Holy Cross, Eastern Nazarene, Gordon, Mount Holyoke, Stonehill, Tufts, Wellesley, and Worcester Polytechnic." (source: Boston Globe, "Degrees of Individuality" 5/16/07)